ericcurtin/asahi-centosstream-builder/README.md

 note: ```qemu-user-static``` is not needed if building the image on an ```aarch64``` system.

+note: at present building the arch-install-scripts is only available on fedora 35/36

 ## To install a prebuilt image

 Make sure to update your macOS to version 12.3 or later, then just pull up a Terminal in macOS and paste in this command: